 On April 13, 2009, four former independent home delivery contractors of The Press-Enterprise filed a purported class action lawsuit against A. H. Belo, Belo Corp., Press-Enterprise Company, and others in The Superior Court of the State of California, Riverside County.
 Plaintiffs alleged, on behalf of themselves and those similarly situated, that they were improperly classified as independent contractors instead of as employees.
 Plaintiffs filed a first amended complaint in July 2010 that added a claim under the federal Fair Labor Standards Act.
 The original and amended complaints seek recovery of allegedly unpaid wages, meal and rest period payments, penalties, expenses, interest, attorneys' fees, and costs.
 During the second quarter of 2010, A. H. Belo and the other parties to the lawsuit reached a preliminary agreement to settle the lawsuit.
 The Court preliminarily approved the agreement on September 16, 2010 and granted final approval on February 25, 2011.
 A. H. Belo's liability under the settlement is \$2,112, which was fully accrued as of December 31, 2010.
-The accrual for this settlement is recorded in Other accrued expenses in the consolidated balance sheets and the corresponding expense is included in Other production, distribution and operating costs in the consolidated statements of operations.
+The accrual for this settlement is recorded in Other production, distribution and operating costs in the consolidated statements of operations.
 The Company has made \$1,200 in payments to an escrow account per the terms of the preliminary agreement, as of December 31, 2010, and its obligation under the approved settlement was fully funded in the first quarter of 2011.